When I look outside I see. . .

 This doesn’t mean that every human struggle is a result of childhood trauma.
 It also doesn’t mean that we have to fix the problem.
 That’s why we need skilled professionals! [epq-quote align=”align-center”]Acknowledging childhood trauma as a factor behind human struggles creates space for questions, compassion, & trauma-informed solutions.[/epq-quote]

-To help you explore and understand the link between adverse childhood experiences and mental and physical health, I’ve provided the links to six articles and a link to a free ebook on this topic.
+To help you explore and understand the link between Adverse Childhood Experiences and mental and physical health, I’ve provided the links to five articles and a link to a free ebook on this topic.

-1. Trauma Survivors Have Symptoms Instead of Memories by Linnea Butler MFT at Rachel Thompson’s site.
+1. Trauma Survivors Have Symptoms Instead of Memories by Linnea Butler, MFT.

 3. Is it ADHD?
 Or Could it be Trauma? by Helene Goble.